Health Sciences Summary

 • Universal Safety Precautions and Infection Control

-As IBLCE no longer reviews these courses individually prior to application, candidates should review the Health Sciences Education Guide for greater detail and information about these requirements.
-You may also contact the IBLCE location in your region.
+As we no longer review these courses individually prior to application, candidates should review the Health Sciences Education Guide for greater detail and information about these requirements.
+You may also contact the region that serves you.